 There is a lot of hype right now around storytelling, and storytelling can be a strong way to connect with customers and prospects.
-Evidence suggests that people like stories and taking a storytelling, rather than just a features-driven approach, to talking about your business will work well.
+Evidence shows us that people like stories.
+Writing (or talking) with a storytelling tone and arc, can be more effective than just a features and benefits-driven approach.

 But storytelling, in and of itself, is not branding.
 How you tell your stories is something that can be part of your brand.
 Are they funny, or sad or dramatic?
 Are they told from your point of view or from your customers?
 Are they short or long?
 Written, illustrated or in video format?
 Well-done storytelling makes for a memorable brand.
 But there are also strong brands where storytelling would not mesh with their personality, and that’s OK.

 Why is it so challenging to define brand and branding?